Daveu1983/001-fundamentals/docs/TASKS.md

 The following questions are intended to be answered with written answers (no coding required) and should re-enforce some of the learning you have completed.

-1. Which part is the file extension of the package.json file?
+1. Which part is the file extension of the package.json file? json

 2. What does JSON stand for?
+JavaScript Object Notation

 3. What is the purpose of JSON?
+Easy and readable way to transport data

 4. What does the package.json file do?
+This file manages our software dependencies

-5. What are some of the different 'types' that can be represented in JSON?
+5. What are some of the different 'types' that can be represented in JSON? strings, numbers, integers, boolean constants, null.